soundspectrum/replicant/README.md

    The current compiler implementation is in Haskell, but a Python rewrite is planned as soon as the proof of concept benchmarks have met their objectives.
-We fully intend for Replicant to be able to bootsrap itself.
+We fully intend for Replicant to be able to bootstrap itself.

  * The low-level RObject runtime layer (written in C with some C++) which provides: